maanbhati/FixerCurrencyApp/README.md

 four currency conversion on screen, comparison is displayed in form of chart keeping EUR as base currency once user performed the search after entering valid EUR amount.

+#Clean Architecture
+App is designed using clean architecture pattern which contains presentation layer, data layer and usecase layer seperately, and view binding is done via ViewModel.